Gini coefficient: Other approaches

 where $\mu$ is mean income of the population, P_{i} is the income rank P of person i, with income X, such that the richest person receives a rank of 1 and the poorest a rank of N. This effectively gives higher weight to poorer people in the income distribution, which allows the Gini to meet the Transfer Principle.
 Note that the Jasso-Deaton formula rescales the coefficient so that its value is one if all the $X_i$ are zero except one.
 Note however Allison's reply on the need to divide by N² instead.

 FAO explains another version of the formula.

-Generalized inequality indices
+Generalised inequality indices

-The Gini coefficient and other standard inequality indices reduce to a common form.
+Unlike the Gini coefficient, several other standard inequality indices reduce to a common form.
 Perfect equality—the absence of inequality—exists when and only when the inequality ratio, $r_j = x_j / \overline{x}$, equals 1 for all j units in some population (for example, there is perfect income equality when everyone's income $x_j$ equals the mean income $\overline{x}$, so that $r_j=1$ for everyone).
-Measures of inequality, then, are measures of the average deviations of the $r_j=1$ from 1; the greater the average deviation, the greater the inequality.
+Measures of inequality, then, are measures of the average deviations of the $r_j$ from 1; the greater the average deviation, the greater the inequality.
 Based on these observations the inequality indices have this common form: